akashkaveti/deployment-startegy/README.md

 * In a declarative system, you declare the desired state, and the system observes the current and desired state and determines the actions required to reach the desired state from the current state.

-* Kubernetes makes it easier for you to set up applications and let Kubernetes manage the system state.
-This allows you to use GitOps tools like Flux and ArgoCD that let you control multiple Kubernetes clusters using a single source of truth.
+* Kubernetes makes it easier to set up applications and let Kubernetes manage the system state.
+This allow to use GitOps tools like Flux and ArgoCD that control multiple Kubernetes clusters using a single source of truth.

-* These tools help you minimize configuration drift, an issue to which most concurrent deployments are vulnerable.
+* These tools helps to minimize configuration drift, an issue to which most concurrent deployments are vulnerable.
 It provides extended deployment and scaling capabilities, and automatically manages containerized applications.

-* The Amazon EKS cluster provisioned per Region helps you to deploy and manage your containerized applications across Regions for High Availability (HA), Disaster Recovery (DR) and reduced latency.
+* The Amazon EKS cluster provisioned per Region helps to deploy and manage the containerized applications across Regions for High Availability (HA), Disaster Recovery (DR) and reduced latency.

 ## Infrastructure Automation